Gamesiati/kiritsune-gomen-1.20.1/README.md

 Subtle-ish overhaul of vanilla Overworld biomes.
 * Geyser and Floodgate
 Allows Bedrock players to join the Java server.
 Java mechanics are used, and some minor bugs occur for Bedrock users.
+* KleeSlabs
+"Break only the half of a double slab that you're looking at."
+* Monsters in the Closet
+(Java only) Highlights nearby mobs that prevent you from sleeping.
 * NetherPortalFix
 * RightClickHarvest
 (Java only) Right click to harvest crops and replant them.
 Using a hoe covers a larger area.